branyang02/notie/src/pages/blog/blogs/Transformers/Transformers.md

 #### **Introduction**

-There are **_a lot_** of resources out there that explain transformers, but I wanted to write my own blog post to help me understand the transformer model better.
+There are **_a lot_** of resources out there that explain transformers, but I wanted to write my own blog post to explain transformers in a way that I understand.

+**This blog post is NOT**:

+- A high-level comprehensive guide to transformers.
+For that, I recommend reading [Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar.
+- A tutorial on how to use Transformers in Hugging Face's [transformers](https://huggingface.co/transformers/) library.
+For that, I recommend reading the [official documentation](https://huggingface.co/transformers/).
+- A tutorial on how to use the _nn.Transformer_ module in PyTorch.
+For that, I recommend reading the [official documentation](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html).
+Instead, we will be implementing the transformer model from scratch using basic PyTorch operations.
+- A tutorial on how to train a transformer model.
+We will only cover the arthitecture, and how each component is interconnected.
+- Showcase the performance of the transformer model on a specific task.

+**This blog post is**:

-In this blog post, I will explain the transformer model and its components, and I will provide **live**, **runnable** code snippets to show how to implement the transformer model in PyTorch.
+- **A mathematical explaination** of the transformer model and its components, where I will clearly define each component and explain how they are interconnected.
+- Contains **live, runnable** code snippets to show how to implement the transformer model in **PyTorch** using basic operations.

 #### **Architecture Overview**